kirtfitzpatrick/fun-and-profit/README.md

     data: ServiceD69D759B
 ```

-### Using direnv to configure the CLI environment for local development
+### Using direnv To Configure The Bash Env For Local Development

 Add your config stuff to .envrc and away you go.
 With any luck this codebase will be a 12 factor app. ;-)